OBGYN Billing & Coding Thorough Guidelines. Make your billing process easier.

 Services Excluded From Global Obstetrical Package

 Few OB/GYN care procedures are complicated, and may not be required for all patients.
-Thus, to make OB/GYN medical billing less complex, most patients and providers suggest the exclusion of these procedures from the Global Package.
+Thus, to make OB/GYN billing less complex, most patients and providers suggest the exclusion of these procedures from the Global Package.

 The global package dismisses some procedures that are compiled by the American College of Obstetricians and Gynecologists (ACOG).